fastly/next-compute-js/README.md

 * Custom App
 * Custom Document
 * Custom Error Page
+* API Routes / Middleware

 The following features are not yet supported, but are on the radar:

-* API Routes / API Middleware
 * Image Optimization
 * Preview Mode
 * React 18 support